encode/starlette/docs/config.md

-from starlette.config import environ from starlette.testclient import TestClient from sqlalchemy import create_engine from sqlalchemy_utils import database_exists, create_database
+from starlette.config import environ from starlette.testclient import TestClient from sqlalchemy import create_engine from sqlalchemy_utils import create_database, database_exists, drop_database

 # This line would raise an error if we use it after 'settings' has been imported.
 environ['TESTING'] = 'TRUE'